Amy-Querri/awesome-ai-marketing_2/README.md

 ### Essential Prompt Resources

-- [Anthropic's Prompt Library](https://docs.anthropic.com/en/prompt-library/library) - High-quality prompts from the Claude team
+- [Anthropic's Prompt Library](https://platform.claude.com/docs/en/resources/prompt-library/library) - High-quality optimized prompts from the Claude team for a variety of business and personal tasks.
-- [OpenAI's Prompt Engineering Guide](https://platform.openai.com/docs/guides/prompt-engineering) - Comprehensive guide to effective prompting
-- [AI Prompt Engineering for Digital Marketers](https://maxbraglia.substack.com/p/the-complete-prompt-engineering-toolkit) - 10 essential techniques for marketers
+- [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) - In this repository (139k+ GitHub stars), you will find a wide variety of prompts that can be used with ChatGPT, Claude, Gemini, Hugging Face Chat, Llama, Mistral and other AI chat models.
+- [OpenAI's Prompting Guide](https://platform.openai.com/docs/guides/prompting) - Prompting is the process of providing input to a model.
+The quality of your output often depends on how well you're able to prompt the model.
+Learn strategies, techniques, and tools to construct prompts (with code examples).
-- [Semrush AI Prompt Library](https://semrush.com/goodcontent/ai-prompt-library/) - 600+ tested prompts organized by category (content ideation, SEO, audience research) with placeholder fields for immediate use
+- [Semrush AI Prompt Library for Content Marketers](https://www.semrush.com/content-hub/ai-prompt-library/) - 600+ tested prompts organized by category (content ideation, SEO, audience research) with placeholder fields for immediate use
-- [HubSpot AI Prompt Libraries](https://offers.hubspot.com/ai-prompt-library) - Two complementary libraries: MATG prompts for creative strategies, and 100 Loop Marketing prompts aligned to Express-Tailor-Expand framework
+- [HubSpot AI Prompt Libraries](https://offers.hubspot.com/ai-prompt-library) - A curated collection of AI prompts designed to unlock unconventional marketing strategies
-- [Learn Prompting Marketing Course](https://learnprompting.org/courses/introduction-to-generative-ai-in-marketing) - Structured 3-day course covering prompt engineering for web copy, email, social, SEO, and visual content
-- [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) - 150+ role-based prompts maintained by active open-source community (113k+ GitHub stars); works with ChatGPT, Claude, Gemini
-- [AIPRM](https://www.aiprm.com) - Chrome extension with 4,500+ curated prompts for ChatGPT and Claude; categorized by marketing use case (SEO, copywriting, social media) with one-click access. _Free tier; Plus $10/month._
+- [AI Prompt Engineering for Digital Marketers](https://maxbraglia.substack.com/p/the-complete-prompt-engineering-toolkit) - A practical guide to getting better results from AI tools like ChatGPT, Claude, and Gemini.

 ### When to Use Prompts vs Tools